 Internal conflict can consume every aspect of life, generating a feeling of confinement between internal expectations and motivations.
 As time progresses, one develops coping mechanisms to satisfy both sides.

 Tragedy, like terminal illness, affects people regardless of religion, socioeconomic standing or morality.
-Junior John Hassett’s grandfather was a smoker and alcoholic for the majority of his life, he said.
+According to junior John Hassett, his grandfather was a smoker and alcoholic for the majority of his life.
 When Hassett was 13, his grandfather died of a heart attack in front of him, which he said really freaked him out at the time, though his passing was not altogether unexpected.

 “We were driving out from Yorktown, [Pennsylvania] back to his house, and he was in the front seat, and he was like, ‘I don’t feel so good, so I’m gonna swap the passenger side.
 I’m just gonna take a nap in the car.’
 And everybody was like, ‘Yeah, okay.’
 He gets out and he just [collapses].
 And I had to call 911 and stuff,” Hassett said.
 “They don’t tell you this in movies: when people die, their eyes get really, really tiny, like needlepoint thin.”